JuliaAttic/QuDirac.jl/docs/op_math.md

 1.0000000000000002
 ```

-Note that the trace calculation is defined to sum the coefficients for which the Ket label and Bra label are equal.
+Note that the trace calculation is defined to sum the coefficients for which the Ket label and Bra label are equal (analogous to summing over the diagonal of a matrix representation).

 The partial trace of an operator can be taken using the `ptrace` function: